 A raccoon that’s making appearances in your yard is looking for either food or shelter.
 That’s because these night prowlers understand the benefits of staying close to populated areas such as your neighbourhood.
-Our racoon removal service is both effective and humane, and our technicians are experienced in the cleanup and decontamination of the mess left behind by raccoons that have invaded your attic.
+Our racoon removal service is both effective and humane, and our exterminators have the skills required to get rid of your infestation problem.

-Raccoons are clever creatures that have been known to use tools.
+Insects and other pests can be very clever.
+Raccoons have been known to use tools.
 They are good at spying tree branches, eavestroughs and adjoining rooftops that will let them gain access to your attic.
 Fieldstone and brick walls on the exterior of your house won’t deter raccoons; they are excellent climbers and will find a way to get to reach your eaves if they think there’s potential for a warm, dry den inside.

 Many homeowners are concerned about the damage unwanted wildlife can do to your property, but it is especially crucial to be aware of the health risks associated with raccoons:

 Rabies.
 In Quebec, homeowners should be aware of the danger of rabies from wild raccoons.
 Several cases are suspected and reported every year in neighbouring Ontario.

 Roundworm.
 Raccoon feces harbours roundworm eggs.
 Do not attempt to clean up droppings in the attic, in gutters or in the back yard without using suitable protective gear—there is a significant risk of ingesting the eggs or inhaling dust that contains them.

 Damage.
 These pests can ruin your attic insulation by shredding it or soiling it with urine and feces.
 They also raid chicken coops to eviscerate hens and eat eggs, remove garbage container lids and spread garbage around, steal fish from ponds and destroy vegetable gardens.